fabiangunzinger/blog/_posts/2021-03-27-vim-essentials.md

 ## Windows

 - A window is a viewport onto a buffer.

-We can open different windows that all provide a (different) view onto the same buffer, or load multiple buffers into one window.
+- We can open different windows that all provide a (different) view onto the same buffer, or load multiple buffers into one window.

 Command             | Effect
+`<C-w>w`            | Go to next window
 `<C-w>s`            | Split window horizontally
 `<C-w>v`            | Split window vertically
 `:sp[lit] {file}`   | Horizontally split window and load {file} into new buffer